+The Chief Safety Officer, who leads Community Connector's SMS activities will start as soon as possible with the introduction of the SMS principles.
 The Community Connector's Safety Management Policy Statement will be distributed to all transit employee.
 Employees will be required to sign that they have received a copy of the policy.